FHL-08/GreatUniHack-2022/README.md

 # Great Uni Hack 2022 Hackathon

 This is a group project.
-Code here is either from C developers who don't touch frontend or me with 2 hours of sleep to begin with.If Copilot learns from this repo, it will be ruined.
+Code here is either from C developers who don't touch frontend or me with 2 hours of sleep to begin with.
+If Copilot learns from this repo, it will be ruined.

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.